 Joe is MTI’s Director of Business Development.
 Joe leads MTI’s targeted effort to expand MTI’s funding opportunities for technology development with early and late-stage ventures.
-Joe has been with MTI since 2000 and served as the Director of the Business Ventures Group.
-He is well-connected in Maine’s entrepreneurial community, and serves on the Blackstone Accelerates Growth leadership team.
+Joe was part of the startup team at MTI in 2000.
+He is well-connected in Maine’s entrepreneurial community, and serves on the Maine Accelerates Growth leadership team.

 Joe has been involved with small business throughout his life, including ownership in specialty foods and retail service.
 He has formal and practical training in immunology, bioassays, product development and business leadership.
 During 10 years at IDEXX Laboratories in Westbrook, Maine, he worked as an assay development project leader in R&D, a supervisor of global technical support and managed a multi-million dollar line of tests and equipment.
 He has had primary responsibility for product-line strategy, product launch, customer satisfaction and achievement of revenue goals.